 - You can’t have spaces.
 No phrases are allowed.

-- You can’t have a word exceed 64 characters.
+- You can’t have a word exceed 64 letters.

-- Open your.lex file in your text editor.
+- Open your.lex file for your language in a text editor.
+I’ve selected the EN file for English.

 - Add one word per line.
 Each line should be a word you want Microsoft Word to add a squiggly line underneath to catch your attention.